jasalt/phel-wp-plugin/README.md

 (php/get_bloginfo "name")
 ```

 Note that to include your own namespaces declared in the plugin directory with `require`, the shell working directory should be set to plugin root directory before starting REPL.
-Also with the current container setup, referring to WP Core is more reliable via absolute path.

-Custom initialization scripts can be added to `docker-post-init-scripts` directory which get executed after container is created for tailored experience.
+Container initialization can be modified via `custom-entrypoint.sh`.

 ### Write permissions with volume mount